passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/03-trip.md

 the moment.
 This was the weapon that had... in the Vision... but Visions didn't _hurt_ like this, did they?

-She palmed her own lightsabre, and, keeping her eyes on Ben Solo, who was still picking himself up the floor, slowly pushed the controls higher and higher until they butted against the endstop and she noticed she was straining against the weapon in her grip.
-She was angry, but she didn't care.
-Ben would murder her, and Ben would murder Master Skywalker, that's why he hadn't come back in the second Vision.
+She palmed her own lightsabre, and, keeping her eyes on {{Ben}} {{Solo}}, who was still picking himself up the floor, slowly pushed the controls higher and higher until they butted against the endstop and she noticed she was straining against the weapon in her grip.
+She was angry, but she didn't care. {{Ben}}, not the sweet boy she knew, but this {{Ben}}, this monster, would murder her, and {{Ben}} would murder Master {{Skywalker}}, that's why he hadn't come back in the second Vision.
 She had Seen it.

-Sylla decided to take care of the problem here and now.
+{{Sylla}} decided to take care of the problem here and now.

 She strode up to the boy, who was turned off away from her, looking at the Temple.
 As she took the step that would bring her in range, as she started her swing, she activated her blade.

-Ben Solo had no chance.
+{{Ben}} {{Solo}} had no chance.

-His torso wasn't cleanly cut in two, though, as Sylla's own sabre was a shorter length than the practice blade she used in Soresu class, and she hadn't compensated.
+His torso wasn't cleanly cut in two, though, as {{Sylla}}'s own sabre was a shorter length than the practice blade she used in {{Soresu}} class, and she hadn't compensated.
 Both his heart and spine were bisected, and his body fell awkwardly, his once-pretty face smashing itself on the pavement.

 She stood there, with a mute satisfaction, for all of two seconds before it all